ChetdeJong/CS2-Killfeed-Thing/README.md

 Use right click to paste in terminal.
 When done press enter to get on new line and then type `run` and enter again to get killfeed data.

-It will generate `.csv` formatted with tabs, which you can paste to spreadsheet to use with AE killfeed template script.
+It will generate `.tsv` formatted with tabs, which you can paste to spreadsheet to use with AE killfeed template script.

 ## 3) Get steam ids